anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Nodes labels

-The [Kubernetes scheduler](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#topologykubernetesiozone) automatically takes care of the pod placement (for example, spread your pods across nodes or availability zones, do not place the pod on a node with insufficient free resources, etc.).
+The [Kubernetes scheduler](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#topologykubernetesiozone) automatically handles the pod placement, for example, spread your pods across nodes or availability zones, do not place the pod on a node with insufficient free resources, and so on.
 Ensure that your nodes are configured with proper labels.
-If your cluster is deployed in a cloud provider (for example, AWS, GCP, etc.), these labels are added automatically.
+If your cluster is deployed in a cloud provider, for example, AWS or GCP, these labels are added automatically.
 Otherwise, you must add the following labels to each of your nodes depending on your K8s cluster version:

-###### For K8s v1.17 or higher

 Examples for AWS (update the values according to your cluster):

 * `topology.kubernetes.io/region=us-east-1`
 * `topology.kubernetes.io/zone=us-east-1c`

-###### For K8s lower than v1.17

-Examples for AWS (update the values according to your cluster):

-* `failure-domain.beta.kubernetes.io/region=us-east-1`
-* `failure-domain.beta.kubernetes.io/zone=us-east-1c`

 Moreover, if you want to force the Streams pods to run only on specific nodes, you can use `nodeSelector`.

-To configure lables, first add labels of your choice to the selected nodes, for example, label "application: streams":
+To configure labels, you must first add the labels of your choice to the selected nodes.
+For example, you can use the label `application=streams`:

 ```
 kubectl label nodes <node-name> application=streams